-C. Judicially-Imposed Requirements
+C. Judicially-Imposed Requirements.

-1. Foreseeability
+1. Foreseeability.

 Even if an event qualifies as a force majeure occurrence under the contractual definition and other requirements, it does not necessarily follow that a party will be excused from performance.
 Foreseeability often plays a crucial role in determining whether a party may obtain force majeure relief.
-64 Foreseeability applies in two ways: (1) it is an additional element that a party seeking force majeure relief must satisfy; or (2) it is a factor in determining the intent of the parties.
+Foreseeability applies in two ways: (1) it is an additional element that a party seeking force majeure relief must satisfy; or (2) it is a factor in determining the intent of the parties.

 An important case applying the unforeseeability requirement to a contractual force majeure clause is Gulf Oil Corp. v.
 Federal Energy Regulatory Commission.
-65 There, the Sixth Circuit reversed FERC's grant of force majeure, reasoning:
+66 There, the Sixth Circuit reversed FERC's grant of force majeure, reasoning:

 The Commission defined the contract term to allow force majeure as an excuse to a party's performance whenever an event can be classified as one of the twenty-six listed in Article X of the contract.
-We find the Commission's definition in legal error ...
-[I]t is well-settled that a force majeure clause ... defines the area of unforeseeable events that might excuse nonperformance within the contract period.
-66 majeure event was foreseeable.
-68 The Fifth Circuit reversed, holding that the court should not change the allocation of risk that was agreed upon in the contract.
-69 Another court agreed, holding: "it is not for the reviewing court to determine why parties contracted as they did."
-70
+We find the Commission's definition in legal error. . . .
+[I]t is well-settled that a force majeure clause . . . defines the area of unforeseeable events that might excuse nonperformance within the contract period.
+67